Authorized Instructor Program

 • * Instructors not meeting the minimum hour requirement, but having been training within the Club may have any of these requirements waived.
 A recommendation from their instructor is required prior to consideration.

 NOTE: ALL instructors are subject to a three month probationary period.
-During that period, no additional aircraft will be authorized (some exceptions may apply depending on experience).
+During that period, no Complex, High Performance, or Tailwheel aircraft will be authorized.
 During this probationary period, if there are any incidents attributed to the instructor, instruction privileges may be removed.
+Additional basic training aircraft may be added at the Senior Instructor’s discretion.

 Instructor Categorization